maliahavlicek/ci_mentor_insights/PORTFOLIO_4_DJANGO_PYTHON.md

 **What to keep in this section**
 Include a link to your Product Catalog Milestone,

-an initila  screen shot might help to of intial, mid point and end
+an initial screenshot, mid-point and final will help document the agile process.

 ## Iterations
 https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+AG101+2021_T1/courseware/a4e548ca70a3473aa890ba2ab9bf612c/71fe6c52cccf477688e924c9889f5fec/?child=first